-Next the resources are removed from the assignment.
-An easy way to remove all resource assignments is to click on the top resource name and click the delete key on the keyboard until the assignments are removed.
-Click OK button to update the change.
+In the next example, the resources have removed from the assignment.
+An easy way to remove all resource assignments is to click on the top resource name and click the Delete key on the keyboard until the assignments are removed.
+Click OK to update.

 In the example below the situation is exactly the same as the first example above except the effort-driven flag has been turned on.
 The first assignment has been created.